 Kara grew up on the east coat as a child of two teachers.
 Kara always knew she wanted to work in early childhood.
 Even as a high school student, she organized a volunteer program for her classmates to read aloud to local elementary classrooms.
 While attending Boston University (B.A.
 Environmental Science), she worked as an outreach educator at the New England Aquarium.

-Kara moved to Chicago almost 10 years ago to be closer to family and to pursue her Master’s in Early Childhood Education at Roosevelt University.
+Kara moved to Chicago to be closer to family and to pursue her Master’s in Early Childhood Education at Roosevelt University.
 She worked as a nanny during that time.
 Kara completed her degree in 2009 and began working at a local Montessori school as the lead teacher in a toddler program.
 Kara immediately fell in love with the Montessori philosophy.
-She has been lucky enough to learn so much from her 5 years experience.
-Kara attended Seton Montessori Institute for 0-3 AMS Montessori certification .
+Kara attended Seton Montessori Institute for her Infant-Toddler 0-3 AMS Montessori certification .

 Prairieland Montessori – Copyright 2013-2017